The-HellBot/HellBot/README.md

 # HellBot
 This is the one and only official HellBot Userbot made by @Kraken_The_BadASS Also join support channel and group :- https://t.me/HellBot_Official Enjoy Your Bot!!💝
 # Hêllẞø†
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
+Credits To It's Respective Owners.

 # The owner would not be responsible for any kind of bans due to the bot.